vslyo/vslyo.github.io/other-stuff.md

 #### Hobbies
 I have an active interest in music, working on a few compositions but haven't done anything solid yet.
 My tastes range from classical to jazz to rock to folk, I am currently in an exploratory phase.

-I enjoy reading, mostly mystery fiction (but never really find the time).
-I watch a bunch of tv (somehow find time for this).
-I enjoy travel but haven't done anything solid.
+What I most enjoy reading is mystery fiction.
+I watch a bunch of tv.
+I am hoping to travel when I get a chance.
 Other than that I mostly seek out memes.